Part 1: Understanding values in journalism

 What this looks like

-• Being explicit: you name the values that shape your coverage rather than leaving them implicit
+• Being explicit: you name the values that shape your coverage – your own and your outlet's – rather than leaving them implicit

-• Being transparent: you let audiences know how and why editorial decisions are made
+• Being transparent: you let audiences know how and why editorial decisions are made, in whatever form is available to you

 • Being consistent: what you say about your values is reflected in what you publish